Courses and Programs

 To ensure a holistic training, students are required to undergo a practicum program in the clinical, school and industrial settings.
 The student is required to undertake independent research work, document, and defend it orally before a panel of experts prior to graduation.
 Career opportunities are in counseling, testing and evaluation, the academe, human resources development, management and labor relations.

 A course in public administration prepares the students for a career in the public service.
-The program trains students in the in-depth study of administrative thought and institutions, management of organizations, office and systems management, public fiscal administration, public policy and program administration, policy analysis, public accounting and budgeting, administrative law, techniques in personnel management, program and project development, local government and regional administration, politics and administration and ethics and accountability in the public service.
+This trains students in the in-depth study of administrative thought and institutions, management of organizations, office and systems management, public fiscal administration, public policy and program administration, policy analysis, public accounting and budgeting, administrative law, techniques in personnel management, program and project development, local government and regional administration, politics and administration and ethics and accountability in the public service.

 Students are encouraged to take a hard look at the theories of servant leadership even as they are trained to focus on ethics and accountability in the public service for a career in the public service, research and human resources planning.

-The broadcasting program empowers students to engage in careers in the contemporary broadcasting industry in any of the following fields: disc jockeying, radio and television broadcasting and production, call centers, advertising and journalism, image and sound production, documentaries and film making and studies.
+This course empowers students to engage in careers in the contemporary broadcasting industry in any of the following fields: disc jockeying, radio and television broadcasting and production, call centers, advertising and journalism, image and sound production, documentaries and film making and studies.

 The course work consists of four core subjects, twelve major subjects and four electives, aside from the 63-unit general education courses, that aim to develop critical thinking and rational decision making among graduates.

-The program trains students to be competent in the multidisciplinary arena of communication.
+This course trains students to be competent in the multidisciplinary arena of communication.
 The career opportunities available for the graduates of the program are in advertising, journalism, film and television production, politics, human resource, textbook production, and similar careers where an understanding of communication is critical.

 Students are trained to express themselves in written and oral English to transform individuals capable of articulating and interpreting thoughts, processes and events.